mzshieh/topc2024web/index.md

 + [Final Scoreboard](scoreboard)
 + The problemset is available in [CodeForces Gym](https://codeforces.com/gym/106084/).
-+ Test cases and solution will be available soon.
++ Test cases and solutions will be available soon.

 ### Server Issues during Competition